CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-centurylink-private-cloud-for-vmc-on-aws.md

 4. Right-click the script and click **Run PowerShell**.

-### Registering a CenturyLink Private Cloud with VMC on AWS provider in Cloud Application Manager
+### Registering a CenturyLink Private Cloud for VMWare Cloud on AWS provider in Cloud Application Manager

 In order to deploy to a VMC on AWS, you must first provide information to connect.